inversion-api/inversion-engine/NOTES.md

 ChainLocal.makeLink does not know how to work with endpointPath/collectionPath

 dynamo
- - add dynamo 'includes' projections
  - primary key / href linking
  - continuation token
  - subcollection linking
+ - add dynamo 'includes' projections
  - put excludes and expands into get handler superclass
- - implement name map to avoid expression keyword conflicts.
+ - DONE implement name map to avoid expression keyword conflicts.
+ - parameter to support strongly consistent reads

 make all "with" methods reuse existing items with the name of supplied thing see table.withColumn(name, type)